apache/flink/docs/ops/security-ssl.md

 ## Deploying Keystores and Truststores

 You need to have a Java Keystore generated and copied to each node in the flink cluster.
 The common name or subject alternative names in the certificate should match the node's hostname and IP address.
-Keystores and truststores can be generated using the keytool utility (https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).
+Keystores and truststores can be generated using the [keytool utility](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).
 All flink components should have read access to the keystore and truststore files.

 ### Example: Creating self signed CA and keystores for a 2 node cluster